Life after the Holocaust: Postwar Survivor Experiences

 More Events

-Hear from Roz Leiser, a child of a Holocaust survivor and docent at The HC.
+Hear Jeff Cymerint share stories about his father, Harry, who survived the Holocaust and who Jeff identifies as his hero, mentor, and best friend.
 The Next Generation Speaker Series will be a monthly, virtual opportunity for educators to hear from a child or grandchild of a Holocaust survivor.
-In their talks, these incredible Next Generation Speakers share stories of their family during the Holocaust and what it was like to grow up with a loved one who has gone through that experience.
+In their talks, these incredible Next Generation Speakers share stories of their family during the Holocaust and what it was like to grow up with a loved one who has gone through…

 Survivor Talk Sundays: Dr. Irene Miller